 5. excavation and erection of support buildings.

--site inspection activities generally commence once construction is authorized by a construction permit, limited work authorization, or combined license.
+On-site inspection activities of construction activities may generally commence once construction is authorized by a construction permit, limited work authorization, or combined license.
 The operating licensee will continue to have the responsibility for ensuring that any site activities, including construction and pre-construction activities, do not impact risk significant systems to the operating unit(s) or Independent Spent Fuel Storage Installation (ISFSI).
-The operating licensees are required to consider the impacts of construction on various aspects of operations, such as emergency planning, radiological protection, security, and demolition of existing facilities and structures. not within the scope of construction oversight and the applicants not required to inform when these activities occur.
+The operating licensees are required to consider the impacts of construction on various aspects of operations, such as emergency planning, radiological protection, security, and demolition of existing facilities and structures.
+The impact of construction activities on various aspects of operations may not be within the scope of NRC construction oversight, and the applicants may not be required to inform the NRC when these construction activities occur.
 RIs should be aware of pre-construction activities, such as, inadvertent moving of security barriers, potential excavation damage to buried piping or cable vaults, and work near the switch yard that could adversely impact the operating unit(s) risk significant systems, emergency planning, security, and radiological protection.
 It is anticipated that most applicants are discussing related activities in the vicinity of the operating unit(s) during the Plan of the Day meetings and are provided in a construction schedule.
 RIs should contact their regional management regarding any questionable pre-construction activities to ensure unauthorized construction activities are not occurring and do not have an impact on risk significant systems.

 c.
-While the operating unit(s) RIs are responsible to address adverse impacts at the operating unit(s) risk significant systems, the RIs should coordinate with the CRIs to enable them to address potential problems construction activities.
-Examples of potential IPs that could be used to evaluate the adverse impact of construction activities on the operating unit(s) include, but are not limited to, the following:
+RIs at operating unit(s) should be alert to situations with potential adverse impact (e.g., unit transients or reactor trips) from planned construction activities, including pre-construction activities.
+While the operating unit(s) RIs are responsible to address adverse impacts at the operating unit(s) risk significant systems, the RIs should coordinate with the CRIs to enable them to address potential problems from construction activities.
+Examples of potential Inspection Procedures (IPs) that could be used to evaluate the adverse impact of construction activities on the operating unit(s) include, but are not limited to, the following:

 1. IP 71111.13 “Maintenance Risk Assessment and Emergent Work Control”